seejayyy/ERPNext-Frepple8.2/README.md

     - Replace <project_name> to the same project name as in step 4.
     - For example, `docker cp erpnext\selling\doctype\sales_order\sales_order.json project1-erpnext-python-1:\home\frappe\frappe-bench\apps\erpnext\erpnext\selling\doctype\sales_order`

-8. Now login to `<project_name>-erpnext-python-1` container.
+8. Now get back to the root directory by running `cd ..`.
+Now login to `<project_name>-erpnext-python-1` container.
 Use `docker exec -it --user root <project_name>-erpnext-python-1 /bin/bash` to login into this container as a root user.

     Note:
     - Replace `<project_name>` to the same project name selected in step 4.